How to navigate a safe AI transformation

 A shared responsibility

 AI transformation is already underway.
-The question is not whether it will happen—but how.
+The question is not whether it will happen, but how.

-Insurance has always played a key role in enabling progress by managing uncertainty.
-The same principle applies here.
-The goal is not zero risk.
+Insurance has always played a key role in managing uncertainty and enabling progress.
+The same applies here.

 It is risk that is understood, governed, and proportionate—creating the foundation for AI to scale safely, responsibly, and with confidence.